 Applicable to U.S. Websites?

-Is the EU cookie law applicable to sites based in the United States?
+Does the EU cookie law apply to U.S. websites?
 There are no court cases on the subject as of the date I am writing this post – September 24, 2012.
 It appears as though there will be a sliding scale approach to the application of the law to such sites.
+I also suspect the EU will enact a new privacy regulation in the not too distant future since the primary privacy directive hasn’t aged well since it was put in place in the 1990s.

 Three issues are critical to the determination of the applicability of the law.
 The first is the location of the company owning the site.
 The second is the location of the servers for the site.
 The third is the intended audience of the site.
 This third element is the most important, but let’s look at a few examples to see how the determination might play out.

 Let’s assume I own a company based in California.
 I host my site in Texas.
 U.S. consumers are my target market.
 Do I need to comply with EU law?
 While there is no clear court ruling on this as of yet, it seems unlikely the law would apply.
 There is simply no connection to the European market.

 What if we change our example just slightly?
 What if my business is in California and my servers in Texas, but my site focusses on the English Premier League [soccer]?
 I am primarily targeting readers in Europe.
 Under such a scenario, the case for applying the EU laws to my site would be much stronger.